Article II: The Legislative Branch

 9.1 Balanced budget

-Expenditures from the U.S. Treasury authorized by Congress for any fiscal year shall not exceed revenues received into the U.S. Treasury during the previous fiscal year, or 20% of the anticipated Gross Domestic Product of the US during the current or next fiscal year, whichever sum is greater.
+Expenditures from the U.S. Treasury authorized by Congress for any fiscal year shall not exceed revenues received into the U.S. Treasury during the previous fiscal year.
 Exceptions to this expenditure restriction, limited to one fiscal year at a time, are permitted due to a financial exigency declared by the President and approved by Congress, or for any of these reasons: